Velouria – If it doesn’t exist…

 Within the world that grew around the Lovely Bicycle movement, the curve represents more than practicality.
 It is graceful and distinctive, a visible piece of frame building artistry.
 On the Velouria it becomes both a structural solution and a visual signature.

-The Frascona curve is exactly the sort of detail that belongs on a bicycle built by a small European workshop rather than a mass manufacturer.
+The Frascona curve is a detail that says this is a bicycle built by a small European workshop not a mass manufacturer.

 The Velouria is a modern low-trail roadster built around 700C wheels in a steel step-through frame.
 Very few builders have attempted such a combination, and mostly only by bespoke artisans who charge thousands.